mdriscollic/docs/content/en/docs/Acquisitions/Receiving/_index.md

 A library may configure a **Claiming interval** on the Organization record for the vendor.
 A **Claiming interval** represents the number of days after a piece's **Expected receipt date** when an unreceived piece will be marked **Late**.
 If a **Claiming interval** is entered on the Organization record, this will appear as the default claiming interval on purchase order lines associated with the vendor, but the default may be changed when the **Claiming active** box is checked on the purchase order line.
 The interval may also be changed on each receiving title; for example, if a package POL has mutliple titles that should each have different claiming intervals assigned.

+A piece may be manually marked late using the following steps:
+1. Using the **Search & filter** pane, find the receiving title for which you want to mark a piece late and select it.
+2. In the Expected section of the receiving title, click on the piece.
+3. The **Edit piece** modal will appear.
+4. Click on the dropdown menu next to **Save & close** and select **Mark late**.
+5. A green toast message will appear and the piece status will update to 'Late'.

 Once a piece is marked **Late**, a library may wish to send a claim to the vendor.
-In the current release of FOLIO, pieces can be marked as **Claim sent**, but automatic transmission to the vendor is not yet implemented.
-A library may wish to filter by **Receiving status** and use the **Export results (CSV)** option to send information to their vendor to support the claim.
+Claims may be initiated from the Receiving app or the [Claiming app](../../acquisitions/claiming/).

 To update a piece to 'Claim sent', use the following steps:
 1. Using the **Search & filter** pane, find the receiving title for which you want to send a claim and select it.